Information Design and Full Implementation in Nonatomic Games: Partial Implementation

 Further, if $\outcome$ has finite support and if all flows in the support of $\outcome$ are rational, then there exists an information structure $\infostr$ such that $\varepsilon = 0$ and $\outcome=\breve\outcome_{\infostr}$. \end{theorem}

-In \cref{thm:partialBI}, $\descost$ represents any possible cost function for the designer, and (\ref{eq:eps-approx-BW}) means that, for every state, the interim expected cost of the designer under outcome $\breve\outcome_{\infostr}$ is $\varepsilon$-close to the interim expected cost under the \ac{BCWE} $\outcome$.
-The proof of the theorem also shows that, for every $L> 0$, the same $\infostr$ can be chosen for all $L$-Lipschitz $\descost$.
+In \cref{thm:partialBI}, the function $\descost$ represents any possible designer welfare function, and \cref{eq:eps-approx-BW} means that for every state, the interim expected payoff of the designer under outcome $\breve\outcome_{\infostr}$ is $\varepsilon$-close to the interim expected payoff under the \ac{BCWE} $\outcome$.
+The proof of the theorem also shows that, for every $\lipschitz> 0$, the same $\infostr$ can be chosen for all $\lipschitz$-Lipschitz functions $\descost$.